willstepp/writings/joseph-the-son/jts.md

 His feet carried him deeper and deeper into those woods.
 The light grew dimmer as the canopy of trees fell thicker overhead.
 He did try to keep a little in the direction of Jacob’s farm.
 His hope was that he would eventually come out the back side of his land.

-“Bastard boy!
-Bastard boy!”
+“Bastard boy!”
 He heard them shouting through the trees.

 “I saw him go that way.”
 Ignacio said.